 Roasted Butternut Squash with Curry Leaves

-This butternut squash carries a wonderful aroma and strong punch of flavor.
-A sprinkling of marash chile flakes and curry leaves with coconut oil add a bit of heat and aroma while the black mustard seeds add a hint of nuttiness," cookboook author Nik Sharma writes of this recipe.
+"A sprinkling of marash chile flakes and curry leaves with coconut oil add a bit of heat and an intoxicating fragrance, while the black mustard seeds add a hint of nuttiness," cookboook author Nik Sharma writes of this recipe.

 Acorn Squash Saltimbocca

-"I've given [acorn squash] the saltimbocca treatment in this recipe, lining wedges of the squash with fresh sage leaves, wrapping them in prosciutto, and roasting to crisp up the pork and caramelize the edges of the squash," F&W Cooks contributor Ann Taylor Pittman writes.
-"You end up with a gorgeous autumnal palette—deep orange flesh, hunter green skin, and soft green sage—and flavors that play off each other beautifully.
+"I've given [acorn squash] the saltimbocca treatment here, lining wedges of the squash with fresh sage leaves, wrapping them in prosciutto, and roasting to crisp up the pork and caramelize the edges of the squash," F&W Cooks contributor Ann Taylor Pittman writes.
+"You end up with a gorgeous autumnal palette—deep orange flesh, hunter green skin, and soft green sage—and flavors that play off each other beautifully."